-We are kicking off back to school with a feature about Jennaire Lewars, a fourth-year medical student who is interested in cardiology.
-We've had the pleasure of working with Jennaire for over a year, and the Eko Team was lucky to meet him between studies at the annual American Heart Association Conference.
+We're kicking off back to school with a feature about Jennaire Lewars, a 4th-year medical student who's interested in cardiology.
+We've had the pleasure of working with Jennaire for over a year, and the Eko team was lucky to meet him between studies at the annual American Heart Association Conference.
 Jennaire is a familiar face on Instagram, and you can connect with him @dr_jaii.

 Jennaire Lewars is well on his way to becoming the first doctor in his family.
 It's something he's wanted to do since he was about 15 years old.
 That's when his mother interrupted summer vacation by handing Lewars her anatomy book and telling him to learn, and love, his favorite organ system.
 The ambitious request didn't come out of the blue.
 Lewars' mother is a registered nurse, and at the time he was enrolled in a gifted program designed to get high schoolers into a specialty early.

 "The first system I started studying was the heart.
 That's what got me in love with medicine in the first place, and ever since then, I haven't wavered from that particular interest.
 It's been a tossup between cardiovascular surgery or just cardiology, medicine based."

 As a kid, when Lewars thought about choosing a career, he had two aspirations: either pro soccer player or doctor.
 Medicine won out.

 He's also an artist.
 "In my place right now I have a sketch up of the posterior view of the heart.
 I design my sketches and label them so I can also use them for study purposes, and for others to study as well."

 Lewars first learned about Eko on Instagram and immediately took a liking to it.

 "I always wanted one.
 It was a very cool device just based on the Bluetooth capabilities in terms of how it connects to the smartphone, the amplification of auscultation and the phonograph and all of those things that come with it. "